AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 A new page of best practices for Adobe Analytics Data Connector has been added.
 [Read more on Adobe Analytics Data Connector](../../platform/using/adobe-analytics-data-connector.md)

+The Audience Manager integration page has been updated to reflect **Declared ID** changes.
+[Read more](../../integrations/using/submitting-request-to-adobe.md)

 ## September 2019 {#september-2019}

 A new page has been added to provide general guidelines for maintaining Campaign Classic.
 [Read more](https://helpx.adobe.com/campaign/kb/acc-maintenance.html)